734ai/Token-Manifold-Red-Teaming-TMRT-/COMPETITION_WRITEUP.md

 ---

+## 📝 **Acknowledgments**

+We extend our gratitude to the OpenAI GPT-OSS-20b Challenge organizers for providing this opportunity to advance AI safety research.
+Special thanks to the TMRT development team for their dedication and innovation.

+---

 **🏆 Competition Status**: Ready for submission with leading-edge research impact **🔬 Research Value**: Multiple publication-ready contributions to AI safety **⚡ Technical Excellence**: 100% validation across all submission criteria